zachstultz/anime-lang-track-corrector/readme.md

 **This project is still a heavy work-in-progress.
 I do not consider this complete by any means, so you have been warned, test it on a small backup of your library first.**

+## Common Use Case
+So you have an anime mkv file that has dual audio, so it has two english subtitle files within it.
+A subtitle for all dialogue to be used with the japanese audio, and a signs & songs subtitle for use with the english audio.

+But the problem is that the signs & songs or full subtitles language flag isn't set properly, it's showing as Undetermined or Not Applicable.

+That is the purpose of this program, in my case, for use with plex.
+Plex can very easily pick subtitles and audio for you automatically based on your preferences, but it can't do this when the tracks aren't properly labeled with their correct language.

 ## Setup Instructions
 ### Linux
 1. Run ``` git clone https://github.com/zachstultz/anime-lang-track-corrector ```